Ratbuyer/CSC309-project/README.md

 # Toronto Fitness Club Website
-To install all requirements run source startup.sh in PF folder.
+To install all requirements run source startup.sh in the PF folder.
-To start the website run source run.sh in PF folder.
+To start the website run source run.sh in the PF folder.